RECOMMENDATIONS FOR WHAT TO DO IN COSTA BRAVA

 Besides Tossa de Mar discussed above, the beaches in Palafrugell (Calella, Llafranch and Tamariu) are gorgeous and quieter, and the village of Calella de Palafrugell is famous for its porches by the beach.
 The beaches in Begur are similar to those in Palafrugell, although some of them require some walking along paths crossing Mediterranean pine forests to reach them.
 If you are looking for long sandy beaches, don’t miss those near the mouth of the Ter river near Pals.
 And for wilder rocky beaches and quaint whitewashed villages, don’t miss Cadaqués and Port de la Selva, close to the border with France.

-So what about you?
-Head to the comments below and tells us: Do you have any more ideas for things to do in Costa Brava that you want to share?
+Do you have any more ideas for things to do in Costa Brava that you want to share?